Khloe Kardashian Flaunts Killer Legs While Partying With Bestie Malika Haqq

 Mega-celebrity Khloe Kardashian and best friend Malika Haqq looked dazzling in Tuesday’s Instagram post.
-Within the first hour it was uploaded, almost 700,00 fans hit the like button.
+Within the first hour after it was uploaded, almost 700,00 fans hit the like button.

-In the two images, the gorgeous women were leaning against the back of white couch in an enormous, festively-decorated room.
+In the two images, the gorgeous women were leaning against the back of a white couch in an enormous, festively-decorated room.
 Wisps of metallic streamers fluttered from pink helium balloons floating on the high ceiling above.

-Khloe’s tiny dress was gold metallic mesh lined with a nude opaque fabric.
+Khloe’s tiny dress was gold metallic mesh lined with nude opaque fabric.
 It was cut high on her neck and had long sleeves, but revealed almost all of her long toned legs.
 Classic stiletto heels completed her stylish look.

 Khloe’s long brunette hair was parted in the middle and styled smooth and straight.

-Malika wore a tight-fitting jeans that accentuated her hourglass figure.
-A low-cut tan tank showed off lots of cleavage.
-She accessorized with patterned fanny pack attached to her waist with a black leather strap.
+Malika wore tight-fitting jeans that accentuated her hourglass figure and wore a low-cut tan tank that showed off her cleavage.
+She accessorized with a patterned fanny pack attached to her waist with a black leather strap.

 Her hair was similar in appearance to Khloe’s, although it was swept back behind her shoulders, exposing a simple silver choker.